Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Implementation of Improvements:**

 - **Procedure Updates:** Based on feedback and data analysis, update maintenance procedures to address identified gaps or inefficiencies.
 - **Training Enhancements:** Develop additional training modules or update existing ones to incorporate new procedures, technologies, or best practices.
+(See [Section 9.
+Training and Awareness](#9-training-and-awareness))
 - **Technology Integration:** Explore and integrate emerging technologies that can enhance equipment management, such as QuantumProTerz for advanced simulations or augmented reality (AR) for maintenance guidance.

 **Documentation and Communication:**